marksher/js-bucket-listing/README.md

 _CORS Policy:_

-- go to bucket "permissions"
+- go to bucket "permissions" and enter:

 ```
 [